bartosz-mccormick/bartosz-mccormick.github.io/content/posts/e-scooter-usage-analysis.md

 ![map of the study area](../resources/e-scooter-study-area.png)
 {{<caption>}}study area{{</caption>}}

-The big technical limitation of the analysis was that trip data is not publicly available.
-This is also what made the project interesting as I needed to come up with a workaround.
+A big challenge of this analysis was the lack of publicly available trip data.
+It is also what made the project interesting as I needed to come up with a workaround.
 [TIER](https://www.tier.app/en/)'s public API allowed for the position of all *rentable* scooters to be queried.
 I set up an AWS server which ran a script to collect data each minute over the course of 11 weeks.
 I then reconstructed trips on the basis of temporal gaps in availability and changes in vehicle position.

 ![methodology overview](../resources/e-scooter-method.png)
 {{<caption>}}overview of methodology{{</caption>}}